Rinrodan/HanaBustillos.com/content/blog/Matthew_11_Navigating.md

 &nbsp;  &nbsp; This is all to say - negative emotions are a part of motherhood.
 They just are - it’s normal to feel anxious, resentful, afraid, frustrated, irritated, and angry.
 And it is tiring - it is wearying, it is a burden, to carry around these emotions.
 It is doubly so to carry them around and to think that, because you don’t love every single moment of motherhood, you are somehow a failure and terrible mother who is doing it all wrong.
 That is a heavy burden to bear.

-&nbsp;  &nbsp; This well-known scripture from Matthew reminds us that when we’re feeling these negative emotions, God does not tell us: “Here’s how you never feel that way again.”
-God does not tell us “You shouldn’t feel resentful, you should feel grateful for every moment.”
-God does not tell us - “Shame on you, you’re a terrible mother.”
-God does not tell us, “You must be doing it wrong.”
+&nbsp;  &nbsp; This well-known scripture from Matthew reminds us that when we’re feeling these negative emotions, God does not tell us: "Here’s how you never feel that way again."
+God does not tell us "You shouldn’t feel resentful, you should feel grateful for every moment."
+God does not tell us - "Shame on you, you’re a terrible mother."
+God does not tell us, "You must be doing it wrong."

-God tells us: “Come to me all you who are weary and burdened, and I will give you rest.”
+God tells us: "Come to me all you who are weary and burdened, and I will give you rest."

 God tells us: It is tiring being a mom, and it is tiring carrying around strong emotions.
 Come here, sit down, and take a rest with me.